August 2, 2018

 Your credit score can make or break your ability to be approved for many types of loans.
-It can affect the interest rates that lenders are willing to offer you, the repayment periods that are available, and even the total amount of money you may be lent.
+It influences offered interest rates, repayment periods, and the total amount of money lenders may lend you.
 However, since college costs so much, many current and prospective college students are wondering: Can you get student loans with bad credit?
 The answer is that it depends on the kind of loan.
-Some student loans are available without a credit check, but others do require a credit check and judge your loan eligibility by reviewing your credit score.
+Some student loans bypass credit checks, while others assess eligibility based on your credit score through a check.

 How Your Credit Score Affects Loan Eligibility

 Whenever a lender offers a loan, they’re taking on a risk.
-Specifically, they’re taking the calculated risk that the borrower will be able to repay the loan in a timely manner, and according to the terms negotiated at the time the loan is disbursed.
+It’s a calculated risk that the borrower will repay the loan in a timely manner, according to the terms negotiated.
 Credit scores help lenders to quickly evaluate a potential borrower’s likelihood to repay a given loan.
 High credit scores generally reflect a positive history of taking out and paying back debt in a timely fashion, while low credit scores may reflect the opposite.
 Generally, a credit score of above 670 is considered good, and people with scores below 670 are considered subprime borrowers.

 Can You Get Federal Student Loans With Bad Credit?

-Generally speaking, there are two types of student loans — federal and private student loans.
-Federal student loans are offered by the federal government, through the Department of Education, to college students and their families.
-The Department of Education doesn’t take credit scores into consideration for most of the student loans that they offer, including direct subsidized and unsubsidized loans.
+Generally, there are two types of student loans: federal and private student loans.
+The federal government, through the Department of Education, offers federal loans.
+Most Department of Education loans, including direct subsidized and unsubsidized loans, don’t consider credit scores.
 However, there is one exception to this rule — Direct PLUS Loans.

 Direct PLUS Loans

 Direct PLUS Loans are a type of student loan available to graduate and professional students, and the parents of undergraduate students.
 In addition to meeting general requirements for student loan eligibility — such as completing your FAFSA — Direct PLUS Loans are the only type of federal student loan that requires a credit check.
-Your credit score won’t determine how much money you can borrow — that is determined by the cost of attendance at your own (or your child’s) school — but a poor credit score can make you ineligible for a Direct PLUS Loan.
+The amount you can borrow isn’t determined by your credit score but by the school’s cost of attendance.
+However, a poor credit score can make you ineligible for a Direct PLUS Loan.

 Can You Get Private Student Loans With Bad Credit?

-Private student loans are lent and administered by private lenders, such as banks, credit unions, or companies that specialize in student loans.
+Private student loans are originated and administered by private lenders, such as banks and credit unions.
 These lenders also deal in loans not typically reserved for students, such as personal loans, business loans, and mortgages.
-Therefore, the student loans that they offer are more in line with traditional models of lending and borrowing, and private lenders will generally require a credit check in order to determine a potential borrower’s eligibility for private student loans.
+Therefore, private lenders typically require a credit check to assess eligibility for student loans, aligning with traditional lending practices.

 This can make your credit score a double-edged sword when it comes to private student loans.
-Having a high score can mean that you are eligible for very desirable terms, such as low student loan interest rates and a high borrowing limit.
-However, a low credit score can mean that you will not be approved for the loan, that you will be limited to borrowing less money, and that you may have to accept higher interest rates.
+A high score can qualify you for favorable terms like low student loan interest rates and a high borrowing limit.
+However, a low credit score can result in loan denial, reduced borrowing limits, and higher interest rates.

 How to Get Private Student Loans With Bad Credit